vein-lang/docs/book/tutor/methods.md

 - `abstract`: The member has no implementation in the base class and must be overridden in derived classes.
 - `async`: The member supports asynchronous operations.
 - `global`: Applicable only to type aliases, making them visible in all modules.
+- `operation`: Applicable only to quantum operation functions.

 ### Example of Access Modifiers